CyrianCrPro/arma3banger/README.md

 ## Step 2 (installation) : Modify env variable

 You need to setup Steam credentials.
-Put username (without "") and password in the correct places inside the `main.cfg` file
+Put username (without "") and password in the correct places inside the `.env` file

 ## Step 3 (installation) : Port forwarding